You can find here the temporary program of ECPA2019. This program is not in its final form.

 Presented by Zancanaro, E.

-Drone dataflow - A MATLAB toolbox for processing images captured by a UAV
+Drone dataflow – a MATLAB toolbox for extracting plots from images captured by a UAV

 Presented by Mortensen, A.K.